buenos-nachos/buenos-nachos/README.md

   I believe the internet should be for everyone, and that it's our job as developers to make it as accessible as possible.
 </p>

-<h4>Recent work</h4>
+<h4>🤠 Recent work</h4>
 <p>
   Previously I worked for <a href="https://coder.com/">Coder</a>, the industry leader in Cloud Development Environments (CDEs).
 There, I led the charge on a number of frontend initiatives, as well as a number of features for the core product infrastructure.
 My two biggest claims to fame are that I was the lead developer for Coder's SDK in Spotify's Backstage platform, and that I was co-lead for the re-launch of Coder's Registry platform, handling the backend services, the community repo for publishing new plugins, and the public catalog website.
 I was regarded as the TypeScript domain expert within the company, and provided a lot of consulting, dogfooding, and feedback for <a href="https://github.com/coder/guts">Coder's "Go Unto TypeScript" (GUTS) package</a>.
+I also handled a lot of hiring and interviews, and designs the problems and guidelines for evaluating Coder's first-ever staff-level frontend positions.
 </p>